qddyy/LearnNonparam/README.md

   #> [1] 0.00166809
   ```

-There is also support for chaining method calls, which means that you
+There is also support for chaining methods, which means that you can do
-can do things like
+things like

 ``` r
 t <- pmt(...)$test(...)$print(...)$plot(...)